SchulzLab/TEPIC/README.md

     ./TEPIC.sh

-The following parameters are required to run TEPIC:
+The following parameters are required to compute TF affinities in user defined regions:
 * -g The reference genome in plain (uncompressed) FASTA format with Ensembl-style chromosome names (i.e., without "chr" prefix).
 If a "chr" prefix is present, use the -j option.
 * -b Regions the user wants to be annotated; chromosome naming compatible to the reference genome file.
 * -o Prefix of the output files.
 * -p File containing position specific energy matrices (PSEM) (see next section for details).

-The optional parameters are:
+To additionaly compute TF-gene scores, the argument:
 * -a Genome annotation file (gtf).
 All genes contained in this file will be annotated.
-The file must have the original format provided by gencode, gzipped files are not supported.
+The file must have the original format provided by gencode, gzipped files are not supported. needs to be specified.

+Additional command arguments are:
 * -w Size of the window around the TSS of genes.
 * -d Signal of the open chromatin assay in bg format.
 Used to compute the average per peak signal within the regions specified in -b.
 * -e Boolean controlling exponential decay (default TRUE).